MiaNguyen912/BrandsRating-Yelp-clone---React-Express/README.md

 -------------------------------------
-Run command 'npm start' in FashionRating-sql/client to start react app Run 'nodemon server.js' in FashionRating-sql/server to run the server
+Run command 'npm start' in FashionRating-sql/client to start react app Run 'nodemon server.js' in FashionRating-sql/server to run the server and connect to local database